-- Leaking gas from a stove or heating unit. - Substances or objects accessible to the child that may endanger their health and/or safety. - No access to water or utilities (i.e., heat, plumbing, or electricity) that causes an immediate safety concern, and provisions are unsafe. - Open/broken/ missing windows in areas accessible to the child and/or unsafe structural issues in the home (e.g., walls falling down, floor missing) - Exposed electrical wires. - Excessive garbage, rotted/spoiled food, or animal or human waste that threatens health. - Serious illness/significant injury has occurred or is likely to occur due to current living conditions (e.g., lead poisoning, rat bites) - Guns/ammunition and other weapons are not locked and/or ammunition is not kept in a separate location from a firearm. - Exposure to methamphetamine production. - The family has no shelter AND this lack of shelter is likely to present a threat of serious harm to the child (e.g., the child is likely to be exposed to extreme cold without shelter, the child is likely to sleep in a dangerous setting).
+- Leaking gas from a stove or heating unit. - Substances or objects accessible to the child that may endanger their health and/or safety. - No access to water or utilities (i.e., heat, plumbing, or electricity) causes immediate safety concerns, and provisions are unsafe. - Open/broken/missing windows in areas accessible to the child and/or unsafe structural issues in the home (e.g., walls falling down, floor missing) - Exposed electrical wires. - Excessive garbage, rotten/spoiled food, or animal or human waste that threatens health. - Serious illness/significant injury has occurred or is likely to occur due to current living conditions (e.g., lead poisoning, rat bites) - Guns, ammunition, and other weapons are not locked, and/or ammunition is not kept separately from a firearm. - Exposure to methamphetamine production. - The family has no shelter AND this lack of shelter is likely to present a threat of serious harm to the child (e.g., the child is likely to be exposed to extreme cold without shelter, the child is likely to sleep in a dangerous setting).